delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 ---
 layout: post
-title:  "the how's why's and wtf's of mongoose hooks"
+title:  "The How's Why's and WTF's of Mongoose Hooks"
 date:   2016-01-30 14:15:16 -0600
 categories: javascript
 ---